 Define different permissions for folders at different levels of the directory structure.

-The destination IP address is another parameter that can be used to control who can be the recipient of a file share action.
+The destination IP Address is another parameter to control who can be the receiver for a file-sharing action.

 Integrates with Office365 to take advantage of built-in co-editing features.